 Questions about Grief

-Every person is different and so is their grief.
+Every person is different, and so is their grieving process.
 Each person will follow a different path toward healing.
 Although there is no right or wrong amount of time to complete the grieving process, many experts agree that it is not unusual to take at least a year to move through it.

 As more time passes, your grief will begin to recede to some extent.
-However, if you find your grief is persistent and disruptive to the point it impacts your daily functions, please seek counseling.
+However, if you find your grief is persistent and disruptive to the point that it impacts your daily functions, please seek counseling.

-Active Duty Service Member:
+Active Duty Service Members: